+Traditional trajectory inference primarily incorporates the historical states of traffic participants into feature input and encoding, failing to consider the impact of the VUT's anticipated behaviors on the inference process, as shown below.

-\textit{Input Representation}: Each agent's history is captured as a sequence of dynamic features over the past 20 timesteps ($T_{h}$=20), including 2-D position, heading angle, velocity, and bounding box size.
+\paragraph{Input Representation} Each agent's history is captured as a sequence of dynamic features over the past 20 timesteps ($T_{h}$=20), including 2-D position, heading angle, velocity, and bounding box size.
 We focus on the nearest 10 agents ($N$=10) to VUT, storing their observations in a fixed-size tensor, padding absent agents with zeros.
 Scene context is derived from lanes and crosswalks, represented by vectors of waypoints with varying features.
 For each agent, a local scene context is constructed, highlighting probable lanes and nearby crosswalks.
 Lane waypoints feature center and boundary positions, headings, speed limits, and traffic signals.
 Crosswalk waypoints detail the perimeters of the crosswalk areas.
 Positional attributes of all agents and map elements are recalibrated to the VUT's local coordinate frame.
-In addition, the VUT's future trajectory is encapsulated as a dynamic feature sequence projected across the forthcoming 50 timesteps ($T_{f}$=50).

-\textit{Encoding Scene Context}: To encode historical states, the scene context is processed using a MLP.
-This involves encoding nearby lanes and crosswalks into vectors.
+\paragraph{Encoding Scene Context and Historical States} The scene context is processed using an MLP, which involves encoding nearby lanes and crosswalks into vectors.
 These vectors represent numerical features such as positions and directions.
 The MLP enables discrete feature encoding and is essential for capturing the nuanced spatial relationships that influence an agent’s behavior.